41% of code is AI-generated. Who tests it?

 ·3 min read

 ~41% of committed code is now AI-generated (GitHub data).
 Everyone's talking about productivity gains.
-Nobody's talking about verification.
+Far fewer people talk about verification.

 When we're generating code 2-3x faster, the test coverage gap grows pretty fast.
 We're shipping faster than we can verify.
 And "write tests for your code" doesn't really scale when code volume triples overnight lol

 Every $1 spent on testing saves $3-5 in downstream fixes.
-But nobody budgets for testing because it's invisible until something breaks in prod.
-Tale as old as time...
+But teams rarely budget for testing because it is invisible until something breaks in production.

 "works on my machine" is not the same as "works in production with real users and real payment providers."
 We're accelerating creation without accelerating verification and I don't think we've figured out the answer yet.

-What's your team actually doing about this?
+What is your team doing about this?
 Scaling testing alongside AI code, or just shipping faster and hoping?

 Stop babysitting flaky tests